 Groundnut oil is non-drying oil derived from Arachis hypogea L. (Groundnut).
-It is a prostrate much branched annual herb.
-Recent botanical survey has indicated that Brazil in South America is the most likely center of origin of this plant.
-India ranks first in the world in case of cultivation area and production (33% of the total world's production).
-Groundnut is classified as growth habit or commercial type.
-Groundnut is a tropical plant and grows best in loam, sandy loam and well-drained blank soils (pH range 6.0-7.5).
-About 85% of the total groundnut in India is sown in he kharif season under rainfed conditions.
-The prominent symptoms of maturity are yellowing of foliage, spotting of leaves and dropping of old leaves.
-Groundnut oil is extensively used for cooking purposes.
-Seeds are rich in vitamin A, B and proteins and used for roasting or salting and for the preparation of panut better.
-The oil-cake is used as a fertilizer and as a cattle feed.
-Tikka disease, Rosette and mosaic diseases, Collar rot are some common disease found in ground nut.
-Common insect pests of this plant are aphids and stem borer.
+It isa prostrate much branched annual herb.
+Brazilin South America is the most likely center of origin of this plant.
+India ranks first in theworld in case of cultivation area and production (33% of the total world's production).Groundnut oil is extensively used for cooking purposes.Seeds are rich in vitamin A, B and proteins and used for roasting or salting and for thepreparation of panut better.
+Mustards, (Brassica spp.) are herbaceous annual plants in the family Brassicaceae.
+Mustard plants are thin herbaceous erect, slender and branched annual herb with yellow flowers.China, India and Pakistan account for about 90 per cent of the world production.
+Its oil is mainly used for cooking and frying in northern India.

-- i.
-What is the scientific name and family of ground nut? - Answer: Arachis hypogea L. family- Fabaceae or Leguminosae. - ii.
-Which country ranks first in the World for ground nut production? - Answer: India. - iii.
-Classify the ground nut as per commercial classification. - Answer: See Para 6.2.5 - iv.
-What is the range of soil pH for good yields of ground nut? - Answer: See Para 6.2.7 - v.
-Mention two varieties of ground nut cultivated in West Bengal. - Answer: See Para 6.2.12 - vi.
-What is the causal organism of Tikka disease?
-How it can be controlled? - Answer: See Para 6.2.13 - vii.
-What are the types of fatty oils? - Answer: See Para 6.1
+- 1. What is the scientific name and family of ground nut? - 2.
+Which country ranks first in the World for ground nut production? - 3.
+Classify the ground nut as per commercial classification. - 4.
+What is the range of soil pH for good yields of ground nut? - 5.
+Mention two varieties of ground nut cultivated in West Bengal. - 6.
+What is the causal organism of Tikka disease ?
+How it can be controlled ? - 7.
+What are the types of fatty oils ?